A Practical Guide For Getting Through Panic Attacks

 • Fear of other people seeing your panic attack in public

 When someone experiences a panic attack in a particular place, like a train station or grocery store, they may avoid going there again to prevent more panic attacks.
-The repeated decision to avoid places where one has had a panic attack may develop into agoraphobia
+The repeated decision to avoid places where one has had a panic attack may develop into agoraphobia, a separate mental health condition.

 What causes panic attacks?

-When stress occurs in the body, it can activate the "fight or flight" response of the sympathetic nervous system.
+When stress occurs in the body, the "fight or flight" response of the sympathetic nervous system can be activated.
 The body releases stress-related chemicals that can cause an increased heart rate, increased blood pressure, flushed skin, a blunted pain response, dilated pupils, and loss of bowel and bladder control.
 The parasympathetic nervous system returns the body to its original state.
-If it does not respond appropriately, the aroused "fight or flight" feeling lasts, potentially extending a panic attack.
+If this system does not respond appropriately, the aroused "fight or flight" sensation lasts, potentially leading to a panic attack.

 Getty/AnnaStills